-Devices will begin being impacted in the fourth quarter of 2020.
+Devices will begin being impacted in October 2020.
 At that time, there will be a Company Portal app update that will increase the Company Portal API targeting from level 28 to level 29 (as required by Google).

 At that point, device administrator-managed devices that are not manufactured by Samsung will be impacted once the user completes both these actions:

 - Updates the Company Portal app to the version that targets API level 29.

 Additional impacts based on Android OS version

 Android 10: For all device administrator managed devices (including Samsung) running Android 10 and later, Google has restricted the ability for device administrator management agents like Company Portal to access device identifier information.
 This restriction impacts the following Intune features after a device is updated to Android 10 or later:

 - Network access control for VPN will no longer work